IrvingGomez/PersonalWebpage/content/miscellanea/maps/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Confidence in Government
+linktitle: Maps and related vis.
 summary:
 weight: 1

 # Page metadata.
-title: Confidence in Government
+title: Maps and related vis.
 draft: false  # Is this a draft? true/false
 toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.